 3. Use brackets to group synonyms.

-5. Use the truncation (or stemming) to broaden your search.
-The asterisk * at the end of a root word will search various word endings.
+5. Use the truncation symbol to broaden your search.
+The asterisk at the end of a root word will search various word endings.
 Example: cartog* will find cartographic, cartography

-6. Begin searching for material with the Omni, the library's main search box to find books, articles and many other sources on your topic.
+6. Begin searching for material with Omni to find books, articles and many other sources on your topic.
 Remember to filter your search by content type for each new search in order to find a variety of material.

-7. Here are the filters to use for finding peer-reviewed journals:
+7. Filters to use for finding peer-reviewed journals:

 - Peer-reviewed journals